-Along-side free hosting with WordPress.com you’ll be given a free domain name, which is a sub-domain of WordPress.
-That unfortunately means that the web address is not yours.
+Along-side free hosting with WordPress.com, you’ll be given a free domain name.
+This will be subdomain of WordPress.
+Unfortunately, this means that the web address is not yours.

 On WordPress.org you will need to buy your own domain name before finding hosting.
 This domain name will be solely yours and it will not be part of a sub domain.
-There are many company’s that offer domain names for sale.
+There are many companies that offer domain names for sale.

-Most of them offer a domain name along side their hosting.
+Most of them offer a domain name alongside their hosting.
 And if you really wanted to, you could even have an emoji domain.

 That means if you own a website that insults people or promotes illegal activities it can be taken down by WordPress themselves.
 But all the content is still yours.

-If you want to move your site from WordPress.com to WordPress.org you can without running into any problems when transferring content.
+If you want to move your site from WordPress.com to WordPress.org you can do so without running into any problems when transferring content.
 You made the content therefore it will always be yours.

 When it comes to WordPress.org, the site is yours and every part of the site is also yours.
 This includes the domain name you have, the content and ultimately the hosting of the site.

-On WordPress.com there is limited theme support, so finding the right theme for you may be a bit difficult.
-Whereas on WordPress.org has full theme support and you can customize these fully unlike on WordPress.com.
+On WordPress.com this is limited, so finding the right theme for you may be a bit difficult.
+By contrast, WordPress.org has full theme support and each of these can be fully customised.

-The free WordPress.com sites only have upto 3GB of storage space, which could prove a problem for sites with videos and lots of images.
+Free WordPress.com sites only have upto 3GB of storage space, which could prove a problem for sites with videos and lots of images.
 Therefore a WordPress.org site may be more appropriate and it might be a little expensive for smaller users.

 Your WordPress.com site is also not monetized which means you cannot promote adverts on your site.
 If your site reaches a user traffic of over 25,000 users you can sign up to revenue sharing for advertising on your site.

 You also can’t have an online store on WordPress.com.
 It would just be easier on WordPress.org.
 There is also no maintenance on your WordPress.com site and you can’t gain members.
 Maintenance will have to be done by you.

-James’ Verdict: WordPress.com or WordPress.org
+Final Verdict: WordPress.com or WordPress.org